 - A multi-billion Hong Kong dollar contract for the design and construction of a data centre in Hong Kong.

 - The largest tender for a project in Hong Kong in 2018.

 - A multi-billion US dollar project for an EPC contract for a coal project in Indonesia.

 - NEC3 and NEC4 contracts for Hong Kong private projects.

 - A number of disputes on a rail project in Hong Kong.

-- Successfully defending both employers and contractual for prosecutions for breaches of safety and environmental laws in Hong Kong.
+- Successfully defending both employers and contractors for prosecutions for breaches of safety and environmental laws in Hong Kong.